mathieuouillon/GEMC_Installation/GEMC_Installation_personal_computer.md

 ## What is CernVM-FS?

 The CernVM-File System (CernVM-FS) provides a scalable, reliable and low- maintenance software distribution service.
 It was developed to assist High Energy Physics (HEP) collaborations to deploy software on the worldwide- distributed computing infrastructure used to run data processing applications.
-CernVM-FS is implemented as a POSIX read-only file system in user space (a FUSE module).
-Files and directories are hosted on standard web servers and mounted in the universal namespace /cvmfs.
-Internally, CernVM-FS uses content-addressable storage and Merkle trees in order to maintain file data and meta-data.
-CernVM-FS uses outgoing HTTP connections only, thereby it avoids most of the firewall issues of other network file systems.
-It transfers data and meta-data on demand and verifies data integrity by cryptographic hashes.

-By means of aggressive caching and reduction of latency, CernVM-FS focuses specifically on the software use case.
-Software usually comprises many small files that are frequently opened and read as a whole.
-Furthermore, the software use case includes frequent look-ups for files in multiple directories when search paths are examined.

-CernVM-FS is actively used by small and large HEP collaborations.
-In many cases, it replaces package managers and shared software areas on cluster file systems as means to distribute the software used to process experiment data.
+CVMFS will be use later to access the magnetic field map of solenoid and torus magnet.
 ## Getting Started

 This section describes how to install the CernVM-FS client.
-The CernVM-FS client is supported on x86, x86_64, and ARM architectures running Linux and macOS ≥10.14 as well as on Windows Services for Linux (WSL2).
+The CernVM-FS client is supported on `x86`, `x86_64`, and `ARM` architectures running Linux and macOS ≥ 10.14 as well as on Windows Services for Linux (WSL2).

 ### Overview